 Simmering a pot of aromatic herbs, fruit, and spices is an instant way of making diy fall scents that make a house feel and smell ready for fall.
 I like to put a pot on to simmer when I know guests will be arriving for dinner, or a party or even a quick visit.

-This is a little different than most pot simmers you’ve probably seen.
-The combination of vanilla, laurel (bay) leaves and rosemary might seem odd at first, but once you smell it, you’ll see just how perfect that combination is, particularly with the fresh oranges.
-It’s equally refreshing and relaxing.
+This is a little different than most pot simmers you've probably seen.
+The combination of vanilla, laurel (bay) leaves and rosemary might seem odd at first, but once you smell it, you'll see just how perfect that combination is, particularly with the fresh oranges.
+It's one of my favorite diy fall scents.

 —1 quart water (more or less depending on pot size)